HomeStartup InsightRising Startup Ecosystem of Bangladesh

 Rising Startup Ecosystem of Bangladesh

-The startup ecosystem in Bangladesh is on the rise, experiencing an increasing flow of investments.
-The country ranks 89th in the global startup ecosystem and 114th in the international innovation index.
+The startup ecosystem in Bangladesh is on the rise.
+The country is experiencing an increasing flow of investments in the last quarter of 2024.
+Bangladesh ranks 83rd in the global startup ecosystem and 106th in the Global Innovation Index.

 The Bangladesh government promotes foreign investment through institutions like BIDA (Bangladesh Investment Development Authority), offering a one-stop service for angel investors, including assistance with licenses, land acquisition, and aftercare.
 Additionally, initiatives like economic zones, simplified procedures, and tax incentives further encourage foreign direct investment (FDI).